Pigmy Rattlesnake Care Sheet

 Pigmies like to bask and should be provided with an area to do so in the upper 80’s to low 90’s.
 Ambient daytime temperatures should be in the low 80’s with about a 10 degree drop at night.
 Ensure cage space is sufficient to allow the snake to thermoregulate properly.

 I use cypress mulch, but any commercially available reptile substrate will do, as will newspaper.
-Due to their size and habits, pigmy rattlesnakes are ideal for naturalistic displays.
+Due to their size and habits, pigmy rattlesnakes are ideal for naturalistic displays that go well with snake habitat products and accessories.

 Neonates can require a very wide range of food items including, but not limited to mouse pinks, skinks, anoles, small fish, earthworms, insects, and other small snakes.
 Juveniles and adults should eat appropriately-sized rodents.

 Fresh, clean water should be available at all times.
-Most pigmies will quickly hide from being misted but after the spray has stopped, they can be seen exploring their enclosure slurping up water droplets.
+Most pigmies will quickly hide from being misted but after the spray has stopped, they can be seen exploring their enclosure slurping up water droplets, so an Exo Terra Portable Mister Pressure Sprayer could be useful.

 As with any venomous snake, these are NOT for beginners!
 Caging must be secure, preferably lockable, and avoid screen or mesh on any of the vertical sides.
 Pigmy rattlers generally do not sit well on a hook and a shift box is a better method of transfer.
 DO NOT attempt to handle or ‘tail’ pigmy rattlesnakes, their small size means your hand will be too close to the fangs, even on a large adult.
 Contact your local hospital and find out if they are prepared to handle a venomous snakebite, and keep a copy of a proper bite protocol, complete with species information, handy to take with you if you get bitten.
 Remember, you may be unable to tell the hospital staff what happened or what to do!